rmunn/presentation-2015/README.md

-# Revision control with Git
+# Version numbers with Git

 A presentation for a local conference I attended.
 Made with [reveal.js](http://lab.hakim.se/reveal-js/).